 For BMW fans, Munich offers no less than three points of interest, all in walking distance from each other:

-The BMW Museum - which traces back the history of the famous car
+The BMW Museum - Traces back the history of the famous car.

 - Where: Petuelring 130, 80809 Munich